Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                     * ingress

    **router_id** / :orange:`optional`               This option defines the interface whose IP address will be used for defining

-                                                    router-id of L2VPN.The  interface **Loopback1** is used for the router-id of L2VPN.
+                                                    router-id of L2VPN.
+The interface **Loopback1** is used for the router-id of L2VPN.

                                                     In this project the option is set to: